Skip To Main Content

 What led you to UPrep?

-UPrep is a warm and welcoming community with innovative teachers and involved parents.
+UPrep is a warm and welcoming community with innovative teachers and involved parents and guardians.

 I came to UPrep because it was a school founded by seven Seattle pioneers who left their public-school teaching jobs to found an inclusive and diverse community that would guide students to reach their potential to become intellectually courageous and prepare them to be socially responsible citizens of the world.
 I went into education to change lives.
 I believe in the words of Nelson Mandela: “Education is the most powerful weapon which you can use to change the world.”